CVS Health tops 2Q forecasts, books charge of nearly $4B

 Analysts predicted earnings of $1.61 per share on $46.32 billion in revenue, according to FactSet.

+The company saw sales from established locations jump nearly 6 percent in the quarter, even though business from the front end of its stores, or the area outside the pharmacy, continued to slump.
+CVS Health said it sold more prescriptions, helped in part by alliances with pharmacy benefit managers and health plans and the addition of several Medicare prescription drug coverage networks.

+Revenue from the company's biggest business segment, its pharmacy benefit management operation, climbed nearly 3 percent to about $33.2 billion.

-CVS said Wednesday that it now expects to earn between $6.98 and $7.08 per share this year, better than the per-share projections of between $6.87 and $7.08 that the company put out in May.
+CVS said Wednesday that it now expects to earn between $6.98 and $7.08 per share this year, a forecast that is narrower than the per-share range of between $6.87 and $7.08 that the company put out in May.

 Analysts expect, on average, earnings of $6.97 per share.

-Regulators are still reviewing the Aetna deal, but CVS Health said it expected to close that transaction either late in the third quarter or early in the fourth.
+Regulators are still reviewing the Aetna deal, but CVS Health expects to close that transaction either late in the third quarter or early in the fourth.

+Company executives have said they want to use this combination to move deeper into managing customer health and to expand the care CVS provides through all of its retail locations.
+They see a big opportunity to help people with chronic conditions like diabetes keep up with their care and improve their health.

+That proactive approach to health care is growing, as doctors and insurers push more to keep people healthy and out of hospitals instead of waiting to treat them once they become sick.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.